 Assemble and Bake Burritos

 - Layer the tortillas on a microwave safe plate and soften for about 30 seconds.
 One at a time, place flat on a large cutting board.
 Spoon about one cup of filling on each tortilla.
 Fold in the sides, then roll up the bottom edge to the top to seal and place the burritos seam-side down on the baking sheet.
 (If preparing in advance - place the wrapped burritos in the fridge at this point, but hold off on topping with the sauce and cheese until you are ready to bake.)
 Spoon remaining tomato sauce on top of each burrito and sprinkle with remaining cheese.
-Squeez with the juice from a few wedges of lime and top with green onion slices and chopped cilantro.
+Squeeze the juice from a few wedges of lime and top with green onion slices and chopped cilantro.
 Bake for 20-25 minutes.
 To serve, squeeze the juice from a wedge of lime on top of each burrito and top with green onion slices and chopped cilantro.

 Please note, the nutrition details are estimated using a food database and are offered here only as a guideline for informational purposes.